James-Cherished-Inc/DistroChooser/docs/further-ideas.md

-### The filters about a Distro's minimum requirements should work as maximums.
-Ram and Disk Requirements.
-Same for CPU cores and CPU requirements.
-The user should see a filter that allows him to choose a maximum and filter distros that ask a minimum higher than the value set.
-Ok?
-What I suggest is to change the single-dot slider to a two-dot sliders that allows to select a range, wdyt, and maybe probably for all the slider filters?
-Is it feasible or too complex?
-For example for the Terminal Reliance, users currently do not understand if they need to choose a minimum, a maximum, or an exact value.
-It'd make more sense for them to be able to choose a range.

-###
+### Make the slider for the detailed filter controls purple instead of red.

+### The rows of the table are not clearly separated

-### UI Improvements : add a modern feel and colorful borders to the big divs and sections, please.
-Make the slider for the detailed filter controls purple instead of red.
+### UI Improvement : add a modern feel and colorful borders to the big divs and sections, please.

 # Useful